POETS' THEATRE

 1987 - present

-Experimental plays were staged until the Cambridge building it occupied burned down in 1968.
-After allowing the ashes cool for nearly 20 years, members of the Poets' Theatre threw a commemorative party, a memorial ceremony in 1986.
+Experimental plays were staged until their Cambridge venue burned down in 1968.
+After allowing the ashes cool for almost 20 years, members of the Poets' Theatre threw a commemorative party, a memorial ceremony, in 1986.
 Gorey called it "A Wake" on the announcement poster.
-However, not all life was extinquished from the fire eighteen years previous, and in 1987, the Poets' Theatre began a new life.
+However, not all life was extinquished from the fire eighteen years previous, and in 1987, the Poets' Theatre began anew.
 It continues today.

 TRY!
 TRY!